 - Knight Templar: Hardin.
 Out to save his people, he causes untold suffering in the process.

-- Non-Action Guy: Quinlan tries to invoke this by deciding to be a scout for the Tamian army, much to his grandfather's displeasure
+- Non-Action Guy: Quinlan tries to invoke this by becoming a scout for the Tamian army, much to his grandfather's displeasure

 - Offscreen Moment of Awesome: Early in chapter two, Quin and Dak aren't paying attention while on watch and get ambushed by a trio of bandits while Kenosh is sleeping.
 In the ensuing fight, Dakkan is taken captive and Quin can't fight back or the bandits will kill the Lutren.
 Meanwhile, Kenosh has woken up and managed to sneak around the bandits and get the drop on them.
 The fight goes un-shown, instead cutting away to the trio discussing what happened.